rodrigo-caballero/linepyline/README.md

 from matplotlib import pyplot as plt import linepyline as lpl

-# instantiate a linepyline radiative transfer model
+# Instantiate a linepyline radiative transfer model
+# This loads line and continuum data
+# You only need to do this once at the beginning of the session
 rtm = lpl.rtm()

-# open file containing US Standard Atmosphere data
+# Open file containing US Standard Atmosphere data for this example
 atm = xr.open_dataset('afgl_1986-us_standard.nc')

-# set profiles
+# Thermodynamic profiles
-p = atm.p  # total atmospheric pressure, must be in Pa and ordered by increasing p T = atm.t  # atmospheric temperature, must be in K ps = p.isel(p=-1) # surface pressure
+p = atm.p           # total atmospheric pressure (vertical coordinate),
+                         # must be in Pa and ordered by increasing p
+T = atm.t           # atmospheric temperature, must be in K ps = p.isel(p=-1) # surface pressure (Pa)
-Ts = T.isel(p=-1) # surface (skin) temperature
+Ts = T.isel(p=-1) # surface (skin) temperature (K)

-# concentration of radiatively active species (must be molar fraction, units ppv)
+# Concentration of radiatively active species (must be molar fraction, units ppv)
-# try with water vapor only
+# Try with water vapor only (this will include both the line and continuum spectra;
+# if you want to remove the continuum, set include_mtckd_continuum=False in
+# the call to rmt.radiative_transfer below)
 absorbers = {'H2O' : atm.x_H2O}

-# transparent background gas mixed in with absorbers
+# Transparent background gas mixed with absorbers
+# (just the name, no need to specify a concentration)
 background_gas = 'air'

-#spectral resolution and range(cm-1)
+# Spectral resolution and range (cm-1)
+# linepyline will internally create a uniformly-spaced wavenumber grid nu
 dnu = 0.1
 nu_min = dnu
 nu_max = 2000

-# line profile to use
+# Line profile to use
+# You can choose between 'lorentz', 'voigt' and 'pseudovoigt'
+# the latter approximates the voigt profile by a linear combination
+# of Lorentzian and Gaussian profiles; the approximation is better than
+# 1.2% error and the run time is ~half that of the full Voigt profile
 line_shape = 'pseudovoigt'

-# do the calculation
+# Do the calculation -- this will compute mass absorption coefficients, optical depth
-# all output is stored in xarray Dataset ds with coordinates (pressure, wavenumber)
+# and thermal radiative fluxes.
+All output is stored in xarray Dataset ds with coordinates (p, nu).
-# (runtime for this call is 0.4 s on an 8-core MacBook M3)
+# Runtime for this call is 0.4 s on an 8-core MacBook M3)

-ds = rtm.radiative_transfer(nu_min, nu_max, dnu, p, ps, T, Ts,
+ds = rtm.radiative_transfer(nu_min, nu_max, dnu, p, ps, T, Ts, \
        absorbers=absorbers, background_gas=background_gas, line_shape=line_shape)

-# make a spectrally-coarsend version of the output
+# Make a spectrally-coarsend version of the output
 # (averages over blocks of width in cm-1)
 ds_coarse = rtm.coarsen(ds, dnu, width=10)